adityapunjani/bookmarkapp/README.md

 bookmarkapp
 ===========

-Bookmarks Management App in Backbone.js , along with local storage and Bootstrap css.
+Bookmarks Management and Search App in Backbone.js, using local storage and Bootstrap css.